Mahamaya Rajkiya Allopathic Medical College

-Mahamaya Rajkiya Allopathic Medical College or Mahamaya Government Allopathic Medical College, generally known as Mahamaya Medical College, is one of the state run medical colleges with multispeciality hospitals in Akbarpur, Ambedkar Nagar.
-The institution, as a mega project, is built within the constituency of chief minister of Uttar Pradesh Km.
-Mayawati with an expenditure of more than ₹400 crore.
+Mahamaya Rajkiya Allopathic Medical College or Mahamaya Government Allopathic Medical College, generally known as Mahamaya Medical College, is one of the state run medical colleges Akbarpur, Ambedkar Nagar.
+The institution, as a mega project, was built within the constituency of Chief Minister of Uttar Pradesh, Mayawati, at an expenditure of more than ₹400 crore.
 This institute has been established under the special component action plan.

-The college has guidance and mentorship of Dr. Ram Manohar Lohia Institute of Medical Sciences, Lucknow.

 Location

 Mahamaya Allopathic Medical College is situated on SH5 between Tanda and Akbarpur.

 Namesake

 The institution is named after Queen Maha Maya, the mother of Gautama Buddha.